 This post is part of our series that covers all the basics you need to create or update your program's administrative paperwork.
 Read more at 7 Child Care Forms You Need To Run A Better Business.

-For child care centers, managing a child care waiting list is a necessary and time-consuming part of business — but it's also an area of opportunity.
+For child care and daycare providers, managing a child care waiting list is a necessary and time-consuming part of running your business — but it's also an area of opportunity.

-Child care waiting lists can be frustrating for parents, and being proactive about managing your waiting list will build your reputation as a program that puts the needs of parents first.
+Child care forms such as waiting lists can help reduce internal stress over maintaining lists and fielding questions from parents.
+Child care waiting lists also allow you to put your best foot forward for your business and establish the excellence of your program.
+Waiting lists can be frustrating for parents, and being proactive about managing your waiting list will build your reputation as a program that puts the needs of parents first.

-Being clear and transparent about your policies will also help parents get a feel for your program.
-The way you treat your waiting list is an extension of the philosophy with which you run your child care center and sets the tone for parents as they search for an opening for their child.
+Clear waiting list policies will also help parents get a feel for your program.
+The way you treat your waiting list is an extension of your your child care or daycare center's philosophy.
+An honest and fair child care waiting list policy sets a pleasant tone with parents as they search for an opening for their child.

-In the enrollment section of your website and in your program handbook, address the possibility of being placed on a waiting list, including:
+In the enrollment section of your website and in your program handbook, address the possibility of being placed on a waiting list.
+Here are some items we recommend including in your child care or daycare waiting list policy:

-- Fees: What are the fees associated with an application?
+- Fees: What are the fees associated with an application to your center?
 Are they refundable?

 - Enrollment periods: When are your enrollment periods?
 Can parents fill out an application at any time?
 What is the likelihood that a child will be accepted in between enrollment periods?